The Women at the Empty Tomb

 It was dark, the only light coming in from the outside.
-It took a moment for Mary of Magdala to get used to the darkness of the cavern hewn out of the rock that served as the tomb, but even as her eyes adjusted, so did her hearing pick up on the presence of something missing.
+It took a moment for Mary of Magdala to get used to the darkness of the cavern hewn out of the rock that served as the tomb.
+But even as her eyes adjusted, so did her hearing.
+She picked up on the presence of something missing.
 She looked into the pitch black.
-As she moved so did the light scatter and filter in more efficiently as she no longer blocked the entrance.
+As she moved, so did the light scatter and filter in more efficiently as she no longer blocked the entrance.
 Here she saw nothing.
 It is the absence that confirms.

 It has been said that Mary of Magdala said this to Simon Peter later, but it seems a strange thing to say since she already knew.
 It seems reasonable that she said it instead to the two luminous beings, the angels who had come upon the women when all hope seemed lost.

-But the angles were not concerned, “Do not be alarmed!” said one of them to the women, and to their protestations, the second added: “Why do you look for the living among the dead?
+But the angels were not concerned, “Do not be alarmed!” said one of them to the women, and to their protestations.
+The second added: “Why do you look for the living among the dead?
 He is not here; he has risen!
-For it has been foretold by him while he was with you still in Galilee: ‘The Son of Man must be delivered into the hands of sinful men, be crucified and on the third day be raised again.’”
+For it has been foretold by him while he was with you still in Galilee: ‘The Son of Man’ must be delivered into the hands of sinful men, be crucified and on the third day be raised again.”
 The third day was upon them.

-The women left, but soon began to run and as they departed the site they came upon a figure on the road surrounded by the same luminous white as that of the angels, yet nude, like a child born to the world, and here they fell to their knees for it was Jesus Christ himself and they knew him by his face and the wounds on His body, the one whom they saw tortured and crucified and who died just two days past, the one whom they saw taken down dead from the cross and buried in the very tomb they had just left having found it empty.
+The women left but soon began to run.
+As they departed the site they came upon a figure on the road surrounded by the same luminous white as that of the angels, yet nude, like a child born to the world, and here they fell to their knees for it was Jesus Christ himself.
+They knew him by his face and the wounds on His body, the one whom they saw tortured and crucified and who died just two days past, the one whom they saw taken down dead from the cross and buried in the very tomb they had just left having found it empty.

 “Greetings.
 Be not afraid!”
 He said to them, and they kissed His hands.
 “Go and tell my brothers to go to Galilee; there they will see me.”
 This they did, proclaiming to the depressed men that they had found the tomb empty and saw that the master had indeed risen.